Students and parents/guardians are welcome to contact the School Counsellor's office with questions or concerns.

 HIGH SCHOOL ENTRANCE AWARDS

 Eligible grade 12 students planning to attend NSCC next year are encouraged to apply for one 26 entrance awards (two per campus) to recognize outstanding students entering a certificate or diploma program.
 These awards financially support students who demonstrate outstanding leadership in their communities as well as academic achievement.
 High school entrance awards are tuition waivers equal to the regular tuition cost ($3,315) of a full-time NSCC certificate or diploma program.
-The entrance awards application deadline is March 20, 2020.
+The entrance awards application deadline is in March of 2021.

 To be considered, you must have: